john-s-lin/can-covid-wave/README.md

 ### Modeling

 The data is modeled using Facebook's Prophet library in `src/model.ipynb`.
 The prediction plots are modeled with a `PERIOD = 30` days using `prophet`'s plotting function.
-As you can see, there's not seasonality that can be modeled, since at the beginning of 2021 vaccines were made available in Canada.
+As you can see, there's not much seasonality that can be modeled, since at the beginning of 2021 vaccines were made available in Canada.

 ![Predictions](/docs/assets/predict_plot.png)

+### Next Steps and Further Questions

+Using vaccination data, is it possible to finetune the models or would a more "complex" model be required to better predict COVID-19 cases in a longer time frame?

 ---